AnaBondiguel/babyessentials/README.md

 10. Active_Storage_Variant_Records: blob_id, variation_digest, variant_record_id

-The relationship between users and orders
+The relationship between users and order:

 •	A user has none or many orders

 •	An order has to have one user

-The relationship between users and listings
+The relationship between users and listings:

 •	A user may have none or many listings

 •	A listing must have one user

-The relationship between listings and orders
+The relationship between listings and orders:

 •	An order has to have one listing

 •	Listings can only have none or one order

-The relationship between listings and categories
+The relationship between listings and categories:

 •	An listing belongs to none or one category

 •	A category has none or many listings

-The relationship between Facebook and users
+The relationship between Facebook and users:

 •	An Facebook account has one user

 •	A user has none or one Facebook account

-The relationship between payments and orders
+The relationship between payments and orders:

 •	A payment has one order

 •	An order has one payment

-The relationship between listings and active storge attachments
+The relationship between listings and active storge attachments:

 •	A listing has one active storage attachment

 •	An active storage attachment has many listings

-The relationship between listings and action text rich texts
+The relationship between listings and action text rich texts:

 •	A listing has one or none action text rich text

 •	An action text rich text has many listings

-The relationship between active storage blobs and active storge attachments
+The relationship between active storage blobs and active storge attachments:

 •	An active storage attachment has one active storage blob

 •	An active storage blob has many active storge attachments

-The relationship between active storage blobs and active storage variant records
+The relationship between active storage blobs and active storage variant records:

 •	An active storage variant record has one active storage blob

 •	An active storage blob has many active storge variant records

-Users model
+Users model:

 has_many :listings

 has_many :sold_orders, foreign_key: “seller_id”, class_name: “Order”

 has_many :bought_orders, foreign_key: “buyer_id”, class_name: “Order”

 devise :omniauthable, omniauth_providers: %i (facebook)

-Orders model
+Orders model:

 belongs_to :listing

 belongs_to :buyer, foreign_key: “buyer_id”, class_name: “User”

 belongs_to :seller, foreign_key: “seller_id”, class_name: “User”

-Listings model
+Listings model:

 belongs_to :user

 belongs_to :category

 # R19.
 Provide your database schema design